torvalds/linux/Documentation/virt/kvm/api.rst

 identified as (256 * vcpu2_index + vcpu_index).
 Otherwise, vcpu2_index
 must be zero.

-Note that on arm64, the KVM_CAP_IRQCHIP capability only conditions injection of interrupts for the in-kernel irqchip.
+Analte that on arm64, the KVM_CAP_IRQCHIP capability only conditions injection of interrupts for the in-kernel irqchip.
 KVM_IRQ_LINE can always be used for a userspace interrupt controller.